 - Play to audiences of thousands

-- Win amazing prizes, including a London Underground busking licence, a busking trip to Paris, the chance to play at Glastonbury, training packages and equipment
+- Win amazing prizes, including a London Underground busking licence, performance opportunities at Trafalagar Square events, radio play, a busking trip to Paris, the chance to play at Glastonbury, training packages and equipment

 For the full lowdown and entry info, head to the Gigs page.